 Nova Scotia not-for-profit DIY collective Mirus Records have released Mixtape I, their first compilation featuring exclusive new recordings from Halifax artists.
 The 15 song set is available digitally or as a limited edition made-to-order cassette.
 Profits from the sale of the comp will go to The Plumbtree Project, which aims to provide private music lessons to eight women, along with a few months in a jam space and passes to the Halifax Pop Explosion.

 The comp ends with a new track by the Booji Boys, who broke out a cover of "Sold Out" by the early Boston punk act Gang Green.
-Frontman Cody Googoo recently announced that their second Booji Boys full-length is nearing completion too.
+Guitarist Cody Googoo recently announced that their second Booji Boys full-length is nearing completion too.
 Look for it at some point on Drunken Sailor Records.

 Toronto's Teenanger have posted a video for "The Night Shift."
 As this is perhaps the weirdest song on their recent LP, it's appropriately odd.
 "The Night Shift" is a synth-driven goth number song by drummer Steve Sidoli.
 The video, directed by Scott Cudmore, features choreography by HSY's Anna Mayberry and some degrading VHS effects.
 Teenanger's fifth record, Teenager, was released hits past July by Telephone Explosion.